-As a way to give back to the local community, the Group donated to the Hong Kong Wu Hua General Association Limited during the Reporting Period.
-Not only does community participation foster a closer relationship between the Group and the community, it also brings our staff members from different departments and project sites closer to each other, boosting team spirit to contribute to the well-being of the Group and society.
+By giving full play to our advantages, the Group donated to The Society of Registered Safety Officers and The Lighthouse Club Hong Kong Benevolent Fund during the Reporting Period.
+The former organisation was established with one of the aims to promote safety and health across the industries while the latter organisation is a non-political organisation supporting the construction industry in Hong Kong, through the promotion of good fellowship among its members and the provision of charitable assistance to distressed persons within the industry.
+Not only does community participation foster a closer relationship between the Group and the community, it also brings our staff from different departments and project sites closer to each other, boosting team spirit to contribute to the well-being of the Group and society.

-We extend our care to the community through our donations to The Community Chest for Dress Casual Day.
-The Community Chest Dress Casual Day is a fund-raising event for both working adults and students.
+We continue to support several events organised by the Community Chest namely "Dress Casual Day 2021", "Green Law Carbon Day 2021" and "Skip Lunch Day 2022" through donation.
+These activities benefited the projects named "Green Related Projects" and "Services for Street Sleepers.
+Residents in Cage Homes and Cubicles" supported by the Community Chest.
 The Community Chest organises fund-raising events for over 160 social-welfare member agencies to provide services to more than 2.5 million beneficiaries in Hong Kong in six major service areas: children & youth, elderly, family & child welfare, medical & health, rehabilitation & aftercare, and community development.